spences10/sveltekit-mdsvex-starter-blog/README.md

 Heavily inspired from [Mehdi Vasigh]'s [sveltekit-mdsvex-blog] and [Matt Jennings]'s [sveltekit-blog-template].

+Also massive thanks to @josh-collinsworth and his [sveltekit-blog-starter] example.

 Also this solution from [Michael Oliver] on [this issue].

 Uses: